 The windows depict different scenes from the first seven seasons of Game of Thrones®.
 Here’s what to expect at each.

-The third window sits at the Lagan Weir footbridge.
+The second window sits at the Lagan Weir footbridge.
 Featuring a striking portrait of the Red Woman, Gendry’s war hammer and a shadow assassin, it depicts some of House Baratheon’s most iconic moments.

 Cross the River Lagan to Odyssey Point next to SSE Arena, where you’ll find a window dedicated to House Targaryen.
 As well as an epic picture of Daenerys riding a fire-breathing dragon, it includes Viserys’ unforgettable death by molten gold.